alex-bezverkhniy/alex-bezverkhniy.github.io/_posts/2018-1-25-JavaScript-For-Beginners--lesson-2.md

 Here is an example of **JavaScript** _code_ which just print greeting message.
 <script async src="//jsfiddle.net/alexhustas/7LL9w1yk/1/embed/js,result/"></script>
+In my further lessons I will explain meaning of `document` and `write(...)`, so far you need to remember that we use it for output something on screen.

 ### [Syntax and Basics of JavaScript](#basic_elem_prog)
 [Syntax](https://en.wikipedia.org/wiki/JavaScript_syntax) of **JavaScript** and any other programming languages is the set of rules that define a correctly structured program.
 In other words it is like grammar for human language.
 We have to fallow these rule to make our program (or source code) readable for _interpreter_.
 We could not say or write to _interpreter_ "let's write 'Hi' on the screen" it does not understand us.

+Lets start from the practical example:
+<a class="jsbin-embed" href="http://jsbin.com/sexahem/6/embed?js,console">JS Bin on jsbin.com</a><script src="http://static.jsbin.com/js/embed.min.js?4.1.2"></script>
+From the left side you can see _JavaScript_ code from right _Console_ - result of working of this script.

 #### [Reserved Words or Keywords](#reserved_words)
 All programming languages have [Keywords](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Lexical_grammar#Keywords) it is **Reserved Words** for special language purpose.
 We ca consider these words as special command.
 You can find full list of keywords [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Lexical_grammar#Keywords).